Local Transport Plan Team

 Plymouth Public Sector Charge Point Bid

-The Council alongside its partners have submitted a bid for charge points to be installed at many of the city's key sites including the city centre car parks, the park and ride sites, Derriford Hospital, Mount Gould and Cumberland Health Centres, Devonport Dockyard and Naval Base and City College Plymouth.
+Sites include the city centre car parks, the park and ride sites, Derriford Hospital, Mount Gould and Cumberland Health Centres, Devonport Dockyard and Naval Base and City College Plymouth.